zexi26/drexel-CS660/Lab3/README.md

         gsutil cp gs://my-bucket/sampleBook.txt .
         ```
     9. Create python script to create a large input for (6) by appending a bunch of copies of the input you used in (6).
 Time MRJob on the larger input.
-	- refer to main.py
+	- Refer to main.py
 	- Output file is called output.log
-	- usage example:
+	- Usage example:
         ```bash
         make COPIES=20 run
         ```